Last Updated on March 25, 2021

 Happy New Year, everyone!
 Wishing you a happy and healthy new year as we begin another twelve months of adventure, memories, and inevitable mishaps.
 My celebratory transition into 2018 was filled with laughter, love, and of course, some chaos thrown into the mix.
 On New Year’s Eve, I was spending time with my cousins.
-Two of them are both pretty young – right around the 10 year old mark.
+Two of them are both pretty young – right around the 10-year-old mark.
 I have an incredibly close relationship with them.
 One of them received an Apple Watch for Christmas.
 He was showing it to me in his TV room.
 I was holding my iPhone demonstrating to him how I use it together with my Apple Watch.
 Just some lovely cousin to cousin bonding.

 My phone’s temporary wallpaper was a photo of me with a woman.
 Being the nosy, silly kid he is, he starts asking me, “Is that your girlfriend?”
 Caught off guard by the very thought of the question, I began to explain my professional work relationship with her.
 He asked if he could see my phone and before I could answer, he attempted to grab my phone to run away with it.
-If he got ahold of it, WHO KNOWS who he’d text or prank call given free reign of my contacts.
+If he got ahold of it, WHO KNOWS who he’d text or prank call given free rein of my contacts.

 For a few moments, we “wrestled” around as I tried to retrieve my phone back.
 I could feel the power and volume buttons being squeezed and I honestly thought we were going to accidentally shatter my screen at any moment.
 When he tried to make a break for it, I reached out and grabbed onto his arm.
 With the phone just beyond my grasp, he led the two of us on a wild goose chase all around his house.